-HDR is a post editing technique that allows the photographer to capture otherwise impossible images.
+HDR is a post-editing technique that allows the photographer to capture otherwise impossible images.
 Whether you’re shooting in auto or a carefully calculated manual mode, your camera is limited to what detail it can capture.
-If you’re shooting in dark or shadowing conditions you’ll lose detail in the brighter areas and conversely in bright conditions you’ll lose the detail in the dark regions.
+If you’re shooting in dark or shadowing conditions you’ll lose detail in the brighter areas and conversely, in bright conditions, you’ll lose the detail in the dark regions.
 Using this HDR technique, you can get it all as it simply combines the details from a number of images to create a single, detailed shot.

 Setting up your camera

 Set your camera on a tripod.
-Put your camera in Aperture mode and select a mid range f-stop like f8.
+Put your camera in Aperture mode and select a mid-range f-stop like f8.
 Set up your shot and decide where you want to shoot the rider as they pass through your scene.
-Press the shutter button half way down to bring that area into focus, then lock in the focus by turning the auto focus off.
+Press the shutter button halfway down to bring that area into focus, then lock in the focus by turning the autofocus off.
 If your camera or lens has ‘VR’ (vibration reduction) turn it off.

 We need a bracketed set of at least three images.
 I usually set my camera to shoot five to nine images and I then choose the best images to create my final HDR image.
 If you can alter your camera’s colour metering, then set it to Matrix.
 Set your camera into ‘burst’ mode, also called ‘continuous high shooting mode’.

-■ TIP Use a tri-pod if you have one.
+■ TIP Use a tripod if you have one.
 Set your camera into burst mode so you can take multiple images quickly by holding down the shutter release button.

 ■ TIP Use a low ISO if possible; try ISO 200, 100 or lower if your scene is bright enough.